 Both bites will appear swollen, can’t be squeezed and popped.
 The bitten area will swell as a response mechanism from your body to enable more blood to reach it.

 More blood ensures sufficient white blood cells that can help fight the threat of infections.
 More blood concentration in the bit area will see it swell, but it can’t be squeezed nor popped.
 Related: Top Mosquito Killers

 Differences: Bed Bug Bites Vs. Mosquito Bites

 Bedbug bite: About 4-5mm long and 1.5mm wide

 Mosquito Bite: Size depends on the length of time the mosquito’s labium remained stuck in your skin.

-The size of a bedbug bite is relatively bigger compared to mosquito bite, whose size depends on the length of time its labium remained stuck in your skin.
+The size of a bedbug bite is relatively bigger than a mosquito bite, whose size depends on the length of time its labium remained stuck in your skin.
 The longer the time, the larger the bite.

 Mosquito Bite: Bite turns red immediately, a rash appears.
-Bedbug Bite: Reaction depends on individual, might take place between first 20 minutes to days after.
+Bedbug Bite: Reaction depends on an individual, which might occur between the first 20 minutes to days after.